Gowiem/Sisyphus/README.md

 - Open a new tab in your terminal and naviagate to the project.
 Ex. `cd ~/Workspace/Sisyphus/`
 - Run the rake task to reseed the database: `bundle exec rake extra_seed:scenario1`
 - Once the user has run through the first scenario then you can run the second rake task: `bundle exec rake extra_seed:scenario2`
+- Finished with testing and want to get back to using the project locally with your own email?
+Either run `bundle exec rake extra_seed:sisyphus` (will keep Janet Orange, Bill Banana, and gang around) or `bundle exec rake db:reset` (Resets the database so only our team is available)

+- User login info:
-- Login: sam.doe@gmail.com
+  - Email: sam.doe@gmail.com
   - Password: password12

 ###Need some data?